Dates: 24 – 31 October, 2018

 Day 5: Back to Christchurch

-I am pleased to say that as I grow older, I know my limits better and better… and I knew ahead of time that I would not have stomached another day-long bus trip back to Christchurch!
-So I booked a flight from Queenstown back to Christchurch that was both cheap and short.
-I flew with Air NZ, which was the first airline I’ve seen where 1) they make the passengers in the back board via a separate staircase and 2) all of their flight attendants are like shy 21-year-old male models.
+I am pleased to say that as I grow older, I know my limits better and better… and I knew ahead of time that I would not have stomached another day-long bus trip back to Christchurch.
+So I booked a flight from Queenstown back to Christchurch with Air NZ that was both cheap and short.

 Luckily it had stopped raining by then, so the first thing I did upon getting to the Reserve was grab a hot cup of chai latte at the coffee shop and clasp my cold hands around it.